kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

   `git` workflows did not add much value, but I desired a high level of automation and as much help validating the code as possible.
-- In rare cases I would need to get a patch into production as quickly as possible.
-I wanted to target 10 minutes or less with whatever solution I developed.
+- In rare cases I would need to get a patch into production as quickly as possible (10 minutes or less).
-- Rust can have long compile times, so efforts had to be taken to engineer around this.
+- Rust can have long compile times, so incremental builds were important.

 ## GitLab and Docker Swarm